 BUILD GUILD

 Building something useful is hard – or, at least, it used to be.
-The effort it takes to go from idea to product is shrinking fast.
-There’s no need to wait till “adulthood;” come and practice making things that work.
+The effort it takes to go from idea to product is shrinking fast; young or old, noob or knowledgeable, come and practice making things that work.

 I'm a “deep tech” engineer and leader whose career spans SpaceX, NASA JPL, and pioneering neurotechnology at Neuralink.
 I've walked the tower where astronauts embark, presented live to hundreds of thousands, and been awarded a patent for novel micro neurosurgical implantation technology.
-After studying engineering at Princeton and Oxford and contributing to the world-first orbital rocket landing at SpaceX, I became a member of Neuralink’s leadership team.
-There I led Surgery Engineering, designing and guiding systems from concept through FDA-approved human trials, which are empowering paralyzed individuals to control computers and robotics by thought alone.
-I've always enjoyed helping kids succeed, including tutoring as well as mentoring FIRST Robotics high schoolers and Hyperloop competition teams.
+After studying engineering at Princeton and Oxford and contributing to the world-first orbital rocket landing at SpaceX, I joined Neuralink early on and later became a member of the leadership team.
+At Neuralink I led Surgery Engineering, designing and guiding systems from concept through FDA-approved human trials, which are empowering paralyzed individuals to control computers and robotics by thought alone.
+I've always enjoyed helping others succeed, including mentoring new hires, FIRST Robotics high schoolers, and Hyperloop competition teams.

 We generally live in this cultural paradigm of coddling kids and telling them that doing real things is reserved for when they grow up.
 Like, “Hey kid, why don't you finish your twelve years of mandatory basic schooling, and then, by the way, please spend at least four more years in more school – and oh, after that, don’t forget on-the-job experience – and then you will hopefully be qualified to do something professional!”
 For people who want to do something useful in this life, this is a long time delay!
 And it feels like wasted utility.
 Time is one of the most valuable resources that we have.

-I want to help young folks “build things that work”.
+I want to help folks “build things that work”.
 Not like a contrived student project, but something real.
-And not coercing every young person in school, but launching the ones who are motivated and have the vision.
+And not coercing everyone, but launching the ones who are motivated and have the vision.

-As a kid, I was motivated, I was focused, and I think I could have done a lot more with the right ingredients: coaching, funding, a team or at least a similarly motivated co-working group, all imbued with the attitude that there's no need to wait "till I grow up" to make a real useful contribution.
+As a kid, I was motivated, I was focused, and I think I could have done a lot more with the right ingredients: coaching, funding, a team or at least a similarly motivated co-working group, all imbued with the attitude that there's no need to wait to make a real useful contribution.
 This is what I hope Build Guild can help provide.

-Through two weekly group meetings + async project work, Build Guild students get:
+Through weekly group meetings + async project work, Build Guild participants get:

 A real role making a real thing